NSTAAF International Factball: Italy v Switzerland

 I read that at the grand opening of that McDonald's, people stood outside handing out pasta because it was a traditional Italian food, and they said, This is what you should be eating, none of these burgers.

 Even now, they don't want foreign food coming into Italy.
-There was a politician called, I don't know what his first name was, I think it was Mr.
+There was a politician called, um, I don't know what his first name was, I think it was Mr.

 Zaya, and he was trying to stop all foreign foods from coming in.
-Someone asked him, Have you ever eaten a kebab? and he said, No.
+And someone asked him, Have you ever eaten a kebab? and he said, No, and I defy anyone to prove the contrary.

-That is great.
-Yeah, pineapple piece of
+That is great, Yeah, pineapple piece of

-cheese.
+face.
 And the other thing, tomatoes aren't native to Italy, are they?
 Well, pasta isn't a traditional Italian dish at all.

 It was brought over by the Arabs in the 13th century, wasn't it?